QuentinRa/blog.quentinra.dev/info/html/forms/input.md

     * **radio**
     * number

-You can use placeholder to define a default value deleted if the user type something.
+You can use a placeholder to define a default value deleted if the user types something.
 You can use value to set a value that the user may or not remove by himself.

 <div class="sr"></div>